LaravelDaily/laravel-invoices/README.md

 Easy to use, easy to install and extend.
 Originally package was developed on PHP 7.3.11 and Laravel 6.2, but should work on lower versions too.

+## Features
+- Taxes - fixed or rate - for item or for invoice
+- Discounts - fixed or by percentage - for item or for invoice
+- Automatic calculation - provide minimal set of information, or calculate yourself and provide what to print
+- Due date
+- Easy to customize currency format
+- Serial numbers as you like it
+- Templates
+- Translations
+- Global settings and overrides on the fly

 ## Installation

 Via Composer